 I. Statement of policy

-[Name of institution] recognizes the educational and societal value of encouraging the uninhibited, robust, free and open discussion of issues and ideas on America’s college and university campuses, as well as the legal protections afforded students’ exercise of freedom of expression and press freedom, especially by the First Amendment to the United States Constitution [omit underlined text for student media at a private college].
+[Name of institution] recognizes the educational and societal value of encouraging the uninhibited, robust, free and open discussion of issues and ideas on America’s college and university campuses, as well as the legal protections afforded students’ exercise of freedom of expression and press freedom, especially by the First Amendment to the United States Constitution [omit or revise underlined text for student media at a private college].
 It is therefore the policy of the [name of institution] Board of Trustees that all student‐edited campus media have been established as designated public forums for student expression.

 It is the Board’s intent that [name of institution’s] student media will provide a full opportunity for its students to inquire, question and exchange ideas and that they will strive to reflect all areas of student interest, including topics about which there may be dissent or controversy.

-Because it is the policy of the [name of institution] Board of Trustees that students shall have the right to determine the content of student media, the following guidelines relate only to establishing grounds for disciplinary actions subsequent to publication.
+Because it is the policy of the [name of institution] Board of Trustees that students shall have the right to determine the content of student media, the following guidelines relate only to establishing grounds for actions subsequent to publication.